linuxdeepin/dde-manual-content/src/assets/dde/en_US/p_dde.md

 >![notes](../common/notes.svg) Notes: You can also switch on **Auto Sync**, and set the server sync parameters.

-#### Set Time Format
+#### Set Format

-Setting the format of time and date is supported.
+You can set date and time format, currency format and number format here.

 1. On the homepage of Control Center, click ![time](../common/time.svg).
-2. Click **Time Format** to set the first day of week, long date, short date, long time, and short time.
+2. Click **Time Format** to change the format of date and time, currency, and number.

 ### Power Management